Business

 What are your sales looking like at this point in ukraine?
 Yeah thanks liz for having us on yeah.
 Obviously, it’s a fluid situation there and and uh we’re uh watching for information to come through.
 We’Re talking to our teams actively want to make sure that obviously they’re safe um.
 So it’s a lot of concern.

 Obviously grave concern about the current situation as far as the impact on the business there um, you know we have in europe a business, that’s about 10 of our our overall company, and so it’s a it’s a nice piece of business.
 For us we have seen interest in generators in general um for that region of the world, russia and the ukraine um.
 You know it’s just it tends to go with uh with the territory.
 I guess you know when you have this type of conflict or power security issues.
-Uh people get very concerned about uh and it actually is spilling over even here into the us, with the concern about potential cyber attacks on on the grid.
+Uh people get very concerned about uh power quality and it actually is spilling over even here into the us, with the concern about potential cyber attacks on on the grid.

 Okay, that i’m really interested in discussing at the moment the grid is vulnerable.
 Is it not?
 It is i mean it’s a the grid is a patchwork of a network of of power.
 Uh and it’s it’s.
 You know there are a lot of different uh protocols and software systems and players that are involved in operating the grid and so because of the decentralized nature of it uh, you know the vulnerabilities and the gaps from one system to the next uh can vary wildly And, and that does create a situation where uh, you know that a ml factor could uh could do something to take at least a part of the grid down, if not larger regions.

 You are in an awkward position because you also have um an office outside of moscow.
-Are you concerned that may hamper your ability to do business there, or are you ready to just pull out yeah?
+Are you concerned that sanctions may hamper your ability to do business there, or are you ready to just pull out yeah?
 Our russian business is, has always been.
 You know it’s an interesting business um the russians do buy generators, of course, and we do sell them to them.
-Uh and could harm that we’re not exactly sure at this stage and everything’s.
+Uh and sanctions could harm that we’re not exactly sure at this stage and everything’s.

 So so new we’re just processing all the information we can get our hands on um.
 It would probably likely be a situation where we’d be unable to continue business there, but it you know it’s it’s a small market for us in total, but it uh.
 You know it’s still one that we probably would struggle to continue with well we’re looking at price hikes, obviously of natural gas, although they’ve moderated just a bit over the past couple of hours.
 What about your price hikes?
 Have you had to implement higher prices due to the supply chain issues for materials, and do you see what’s happening now affecting the pricing of your generators in the near future yeah?